 Service Learning House (Sandusky)

-Committed to community service, Sandusky residents volunteer for a minimum of five hours a month and promote service activities on campus and in Roanoke.
+Committed to community service, Sandusky residents volunteer for a minimum of 10 hours a month and promote service activities on campus and in Roanoke.

 Located in Middle East, the Spanish House attracts students who want to increase their oral and written language skills and promote Hispanic culture.